Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Health Insurance Premium program

-Effective April 2009, Medicare Part C premiums are no longer allowed as a health insurance deduction on the MEDX screen.
+After April 2009, Medicare Part C premiums were no longer allowed as a health insurance deduction on the MEDX screen.